tpm2-software/tpm2-tcti-uefi/docs/example.md

 > make example

 ## Query TCG EFI Protocol for capabilities
-The `get-capability.efi` example UEFI executable demonstrates use of the TCG2 UEFI protocol.
+The `tcg2-get-caps.efi` example UEFI executable demonstrates use of the TCG2 UEFI protocol.
 Looking at the UEFI environment as an operating system the TCG2 UEFI protocol is analogous to an OS driver.
 It presents us with a very primitive interface to the TPM2 device with a design that